ex0-tekk/Diabolist-VR/Readme.md

 #
 ## Wabbajack Install

-### A NEXUS PREMIUM ACCOUNT IS HIGHLY RECOMMENDED, OTHERWISE 600 MODS WILL HAVE TO BE DOWNLOADED MANUALLY.
+### A NEXUS PREMIUM ACCOUNT IS HIGHLY RECOMMENDED, OTHERWISE 600 MODS WILL HAVE TO BE DOWNLOADED MANUALLY.😵
+#
+Download and install the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).

+**THIS 1ST STEP IS MANDATORY**, then download [DiabolistVR](https://drive.google.com/file/d/1T8xmV9K4_5wMt4AC2rBia09qgBqL8JOu/view?usp=sharing).

-Download and install the latest version of Wabbajack, This first step is mandatory, then download DiabolistVR, Make a folder on any SSD drive with space and label it DVR.
+Make a folder on any SSD drive with space and **label it DVR.**

 **IMPORTANT REMINDER: -DO NOT- Install Anything Into Your C:/Program Files or C:/Program Files (x86) Folders, due to admin restrictions.**